Broker Community Fund

-You can submit a project by filling in our short entry form once the Aviva Community Fund opens on 13 September 2016.
+You can submit a project by filling in our short entry form between 13 September and 11 October 2016.

 Get enough votes from friends, family, colleagues, clients and supporters in your community and you could reach the finals, where a judging panel will award the funds.

 Projects related to looking after people’s health and well-being.
 These could include anything from active living and sports groups and organisations to hospice care and community centres running well-being initiatives.

 Projects that look after younger people, support family life and young people, education programmes, scouts groups, and more.